 Adolescence ~ The Gift of the Shiftless Wanderers

-The prominent psychologist Erik Erikson in 1968 described adolescents as "shiftless Wanderschaft," that is, as shiftless wanderers, implying that adolescents are best served by helping them focus on the future and getting down to the work of becoming adults.
-In my therapeutic work with adolescents and their families, my aim is not only to support these important tasks of adolescence but to also highlight and give space to what it means to be an adolescent.
-A child no longer but not an adult.
+The prominent psychologist Erik Erikson in 1968 described adolescents as "shiftless Wanderschaft"—shiftless wanderers, implying that adolescents are best served by helping them focus on the future and getting down to the work of becoming adults.
+In my therapeutic work with adolescents and their families, my aim is not only to support these important tasks of adolescence but to also highlight and give space to what it means to be an adolescent—child no longer but not an adult.

 Goals in Therapy with Adolescents The first and most important goal in my work with adolescents is to build trust between the client and myself.
 No work can be done without this trust.
-Often adolescents come to my office with a profound mistrust of adults and authority figures for a variety of reasons - founded or unfounded.
-Impeccable therapeutic boundaries; deep listening; a gold-standard in confidentiality; transparency in communications between the client, myself, and their parents; humor; my enormous respect for what it means to be an adolescent in today's world; and a profound regard for all of the ways that this young person has attempted to make his/her life work in the face of extreme challenges are the tools for building the trusting relationship needed to do the deeper work.
+Often adolescents come to my office with a profound mistrust of adults and authority figures for a variety of reasons—founded or unfounded.

-Learning what new skills, tools, supports, and resources - inner and external - are available and how and when to implement them are an ongoing part of our work together.
-Also an ongoing part of the work is clear communication with parents, caregivers, teachers, and other important persons in the child's life, and sometimes coaching and psychoeducation regarding the issues the teen is dealing with set within the context of adolescent development.
+Gaining skills, tools, support, and resources, and learning how and when to implement them are an essential part of the healing.
+Clear communication with parents, caregivers, teachers, and other important persons in the child's life, and sometimes coaching and psychoeducation regarding the issues the teen is dealing with set within the context of adolescent development is part of the child's therapy as well.
 This is crucial.
-While there are sometimes commonalities in treating depression in adults and adolescents, we must always remember that adolescence is a stand-alone developmental stage.
-There are critical differences in the adolescent's brain, body, spirit, worldview, and psyche than those in children and adults.
+Helping parents set realistic expectations and eliciting their help in the therapeutic process are vital to the success of the therapy.
+(For more information regarding parents and the child's therapy, please see Where Do I Fit In?: Adolescent Therapy and Parents.)
+Adolescence is a stand-alone developmental stage with critical differences in the adolescent's brain, body, spirit, worldview, and psyche from those in children and adults.
 These differences are brought to the forefront, acknowledged and honored.

 The Course of Therapy The course of therapy with teenagers varies.
 It may be that we will work together weekly or every other week.
 We may meet weekly for a few months, take a break for a few months, then pick up where we left off.
 Sometimes teenagers will come weekly for a long time.
 Sometimes they take a break for a year or so, then they realize they're ready to work on some new challenge.